The shift has arrived, and video is King!

 - How to make ice cream.
 Practice fast motion techniques.
 Try this cool editing app: Filmora

-- Try moving pictures of your last training class into a promo video: Use Adobe Spark
+- Try moving pictures of your last training class into a promo video: Use Adobe Express

 - Have a GoPro?
 Try taking video while you ride your bike.